grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "As close as they are now, I should be able to estimate it by the soundscape with their motor noise reflecting back to us off the surface."

-"Well get the fuck down there then, and tell me what you think they are going to do."
+"Well get the fuck down to sonar then, and tell me what you fucking think they are going to do."
 Said Percy.

 Hemi climbed down and joined Cassandra at the sonar station.
 A minute later he reported to Captain Percy.
 "Sylvia, they have definitely tried to match our depth, and are still moving at full speed.
 They are only about 500 meters off.
 You have to make a move now."